 3. Add nuts.
-Nuts are high protein like peanuts, walnuts, almonds, cashews, sunflower seed, pumpkin seed.
-They contain healthy plant based fats, essential for health and make a salad more crunchy.
+Nuts are high in protein like peanuts, walnuts, almonds, cashews, sunflower seed, and pumpkin seed.
+They contain healthy plant-based fats, essential for health, and make a salad more crunchy.

 4. Add some olives or ripe avocado for a healthy infusion of plant fats.
 These additions usually transform salads.

 5. Use fresh herbs like basil, coriander leaves, parsley, mint, fennel leaves, oregano.
 Use liberally and to your hearts content.

 6. If you like adding cooked (warm or cold) things to jazz up a salad, try adding cooked beans, chickpeas, cold potatoes, sweet potatoes, rice or quinoa.
 These can help boost your protein intake whilst giving you that full tummy.

 7. Embrace veggies that you wouldn’t always think of putting in a salad, like cauliflower, broccoli or spinach.
 If you really hate a veggie chop it into really small pieces and mix in a creamy salad dressing (like mayonnaise) first.

 8. Perfect veggies for grating include carrot, beetroot, and sweet potato.
 Grated veggies taste great and are easier to do.